-Only a candidate who has successfully completed and passed the $3^{\rm rd}$ BDS examination can appear.
+Only a candidate who has successfully completed and passed the 3^{rd} BDS examination can appear.

 - i.
 Oral Medicine and Radiology

 - ii.
-Paediatric & Preventive Dentistry
+Periodontology

 - iii.
 Orthodontics & Dentofacial Orthopaedics

 - iv.
-Periodontology
+Public Health Dentistry

-V BDS Examination:
+Final BDS - Part II Examination:

-Only a candidate who has successfully completed and passed the $4^{\rm th}$ BDS examination can appear.
+Only a candidate who has appeared for the Final BDS Part I examination can appear.

 - i.
 Prosthodontics & Crown and Bridge

 - ii.
 Conservative Dentistry and Endodontics

 - iii.
 Oral & Maxillofacial Surgery

 - iv.
-Public Health Dentistry
+Paediatric & Preventive Dentistry

-g) Written Examination:
+f) Written Examination:

-- i.
+i.
 The written examination in each subject shall consist of one paper of three hours duration and shall have maximum marks of 100.
-Type of Questions and Distribution of marks for written examination should be as given in table I given below. - ii.
-In the subject of Physiology & Biochemistry each paper will be divided into two Sections, Section A (Gen. Physiology) and Section B
+Type of Questions

-- (Biochemistry) of equal marks.
+- and Distribution of marks for written examination should be as given in table I given below. - ii.
+In the subject of Physiology & Biochemistry each paper will be divided into two Sections, Section A (Gen. Physiology) and Section B (Biochemistry) of equal marks.
 Type of Questions and Distribution of marks for written examination should be as given in table II below. - iii.
 In the subject of Pathology & Microbiology each paper will be divided into two Sections, Section A (Gen. Pathology) and Section B (Microbiology) of equal marks.
 Type of Questions and Distribution of marks for written examination should be as given in table III below. - iv.
 In the subject of Dental Materials each paper will be divided into two Sections, Section A (Prosthodontics) and Section B (Conservative Dentistry) of equal marks.
 Type of Questions and Distribution of marks for written examination should be as given in table IV below. - v.
 The question paper should contain different types of questions like essay, short essay and short answer. - vi.
 The nature of questions should be aimed to evaluate students of different standards ranging from average to excellent. - vii.
 The questions should cover as broad an area of the content of the course.
 The essay & short essay questions should be properly structured and the marks specifically allotted.